atlarge-research/opencraft-tutorial/README.md

 ## Run Opencraft Experiment

+In this part, you will run your first experiment with Opencraft.

 Run the following command to reserve 3 machines on the DAS-5 for 900 seconds (15 minutes):

 ```